 Most people become eligible and apply for Medicare at age 65.
-If you are still working and wish to stay on your employers group health insurance, then you can delay your enrollment for Part B until you retire in the future.
+If you are still working and wish to stay on your employer’s group health insurance, then you can delay signing up for Part B until you retire in the future.
 Read more about Medicare and employer coverage HERE.
 Medicare’s enrollment periods can be based on your personal situation; however, in general, it is recommended to begin your enrollment process three months before your Medicare coverage is expected to begin.
 Starting the application process early is one of the best things you can do to ensure a stress-free enrollment.
-This allows you to get a head-start on your best coverage options with more than enough time to spare for paperwork submission and approval.
+By starting early you get a head-start on finding your best coverage options with more than enough time to spare for paperwork submission and approval of your new coverage.

 The most common way to apply for Medicare is an online application on the Social Security website.
 The application process is very easy, and only takes about 5 to 10 minutes.
 Simply visit the Social Security website and follow the links to the application.

 While you wait for your new Medicare card to arrive in the mail, our friendly licensed insurance agents can help you learn about your options when it comes to a Medicare Supplement or Advantage plan; you will be ready to enroll as soon as you receive your Medicare card.

 To apply by phone, contact Social Security at 1-800-772-1213 and let the representative know that you would like to apply for Medicare.
 Depending on your personal enrollment situation, they may need to mail you some forms to complete.
 These forms are relatively simple, but if you have any questions or would like assistance, then feel free to give us a call.
 We help clients with this process every day and are more then happy to guide you though the process.

 The best option for those 65+ that already have Medicare Part A, and wish to apply for Part B is completing a paper application.
 If this is applicable to you, and you are currently leaving credible group coverage, then there are two forms you will need to complete and mail to your local Social Security office.